shy1132/VacuumTube/README.md

 ### Linux

+In most cases, you very likely want to use the [Flatpak](https://flathub.org/apps/rocks.shy.VacuumTube), which works across all distributions and architectures.

+Otherwise, you can use a distribution package or a portable one.
 If you don't know the difference, you likely want amd64.

 - amd64 / x86_64
   - [AppImage](https://github.com/shy1132/VacuumTube/releases/latest/download/VacuumTube-x86_64.AppImage)